 Escape the bustle of urban life on the multi-award-winning, off-road walking and cycling trail - the Great Western Greenway.
-This stunning trail travels from Westport to Achill.
+This stunning trail starts in Westport and goes all the way to Achill.
 The first 14km stage of the Greenway from Newport to Mulranny opened in 2010 and a year later extensions were finished lengthening the route to 42km, almost entirely off-road.

 The Greenway follows the path of the old Westport to Achill Midland Great Western Railway line which closed in 1937.
-Landowners along the route have given access to their land and allowed development of the path at no cost.
-This community spirit of the Greenway landowners has recently been recognised and rightly so.
+Landowners along the route have given access to their land and allowed the development of the path at no cost.

-The Greenway meanders through some of the most beautiful and idyllic countryside you’ll find anywhere in Ireland.
-Walkers and cyclists can drink in the views of the spectacular Nephin Beg mountain range, Clew Bay, Clare Island, Croagh Patrick and Achill.
-You could even stop off for a hike on one of the Derradda loop walks or take a break on Mulranny’s Blue Flag Beach.
+The Greenway meanders through some of the most beautiful and idyllic countrysides you’ll find anywhere in Ireland.
+Walkers and cyclists can drink in the views of the spectacular Nephin Beg mountain range, Clew Bay, Clare Island, Croagh Patrick, and Achill.
+You could even stop off for a short hike on one of the Derradda loop walks or take a break on Mulranny’s Blue Flag Beach.

 The 42km almost entirely traffic-free route is ideal for getting out on a bike for a spin and is perfect for a day of family fun.

 The Greenway has won several awards including European Destination of Excellence, an award for the community spirit of the Greenway landowners for allowing their land to be used and developed, and a LAMA award.